Table of contents:

 Make sure you become friends and contacts within your child’s social media circles.
 It’s important to keep track of new friends.
 Explain the reason for that to your child.

 When our children go to a neighbors house we make sure we know who those neighbors are and where their house is.
 It needs to be a similar scenario with online social behaviors.
 It’s all about keeping our kids safe, doesn’t matter whether it’s online, or in the real physical world.
+When teaching Internet safety to children always try to relate the lessons to real-world scenarios.

 Read more: Guide to Online Parental Controls